Coronavirus: Local updates

 Gorham

-• Ontario County Public Health has canceled the rabies clinic scheduled for April 4 at the Gorham town barns.
+• Canceled: Ontario County Public Health’s rabies clinic scheduled for April 4 at the Gorham town barns.
 Its next scheduled rabies clinic is 9 a.m. to noon June 13 at the Hydrant Hose Fire Company in Geneva.

 Lyons

-• The Museum of Wayne County History has closed temporarily, effective March 16.
-The museum also plans to cancel or postpone our upcoming events.
-In the meantime, visit www.waynehistory.org.
+• Closed: The Museum of Wayne County History, 21 Butternut St. All scheduled programming is postponed.
+Info: waynehistory.org.
 Museum staffers are working on a virtual tour of the museum and it should be up and running shortly.

 • The First Presbyterian Church of Lyons has canceled Sunday worship services and choir rehearsals until March 26.
 The situation will then be re-evaluated.
 Providing resources for spiritual growth and wellness will be done through Facebook, the church’s website, emails and phone calls.
 Services that had previously been live-streamed on Facebook will be re-run, along with printed sermons, recorded hymn sings, prayers and poems of inspiration will be available.